Thanksgiving: For Richer or Poorer

 So… doesn't that mean that the rich have just as many spiritual needs, if not more, than the poor?
 Who will go to them?
 Who will train them in the joy of giving their money away and not living by comparison to others?
 What mission trips are planned?

 I contend that untold legions of us are making such a trip this very month, back home to our families and friends, where a big ham might fill the center of the table, people will put on their fineries, and a lot of the talk will focus on the daily drudgeries of keeping our precious lives in working order to cover up the hole that's getting bigger in the soul.

-We might spend a few minutes at the table saying how we're thankful we're not like others, or that we have our health, or that our family is with us - before we stuff ourselves, stare blankly at the Detroit Lions of all things to avoid looking at each other, or fall asleep.
+We might spend a few minutes at the table saying how we're thankful we're not like others, or that we have our health, or that our family is with us - before we stuff ourselves, stare blankly at the Detroit Lions (of all things) to avoid looking at each other, or fall asleep.
 You probably know someone for whom Thanksgiving is an unwelcome chore, a painful experience of dodging rejection, annoyance, questions of future or romance, and Uncle Jim-Bob.

 Intersecting Faith & Life: While you're together, try to figure out a way your clan can come together to do something for the impoverished.
 Without that outpouring, the warm comfort of wealth can grow stale and dry.
-Meanwhile, the next time you think on the cloud of poverty and those who suffer at its chill, remember that, at least in the biblical view, it carries a silver lining of comfort, inheritance, peace, and, I suppose, eating soona.
+Meanwhile, the next time you think on the cloud of poverty and those who suffer at its chill, remember that, at least in the biblical view, it can carry a silver lining of comfort, inheritance, peace, and, I suppose, eating soona.
 And if those elements are present at your table, then you have a cornucopia indeed.